-My TOP things to do in Muscat, which you should not miss:
+TOP 6 things to do in Muscat, which you should not miss:

-- Sultan Qaboos Grand Mosque – amazing building, which is hard to miss if you are traveling from Muscat International Airport to the coastal region of Muttrah or Old Muscat.
+- Sultan Qaboos Grand Mosque – One of the best things to do in Oman is visiting this amazing building.
+It is hard to miss it if you are traveling from Muscat International Airport to the coastal region of Muttrah or Old Muscat.
 The Grand Mosque was build from more than 300.000 tones of Indian sandstone.
 The Grand Mosque can hold up to 20.000 worshipers and is the only mosque in the whole Oman, which non Muslims can visit (be careful for the opening hours – only two hours per day, Friday closed).
 The Grand Mosque has 4 minarets and a central dome, which is 50 meters high.
 Inside of the mosque we can see the world’s second largest prayer carpet.
 It was made in Iran and weight 21 tons!
-Amazing architecture and design are definitely worth your time!
-Definitely one of the things to do in Muscat.
+Amazing architecture and design are definitely the two reasons why visiting the mosque is one of the best things to do in Muscat.

 - Al Alam palace – The so called Sultan palace is a modern design, which is world known for its unique colors – blue and gold!
 The palace stands on the same spot for more than 200 years.
-One of the most recognized Muscat tourist attractions, so don’t miss it when you are making your list of things to do in Muscat.
+The building is one of the most recognized Muscat tourist attractions and with that one of the must things to do in Muscat.

 - Shopping centers – Muscat has many trendy shopping centers, but don’t miss the biggest and the most modern one Muscat city center.
 Visiting it gives you a unique insight in the modern lifestyle of a wealthy Omani people, where different world cultures meet.
 One of the must things to do in Muscat if you want to get the whole picture of this bustling Oman capital.

-- Muttrah market / bazar – Locals name this market Al Dhalam, meaning darkness.
+- Muttrah market / bazar – Visiting the bazar is not just one of the things to do in Muscat, but in all Arab countries.
+Locals named this market Al Dhalam, meaning darkness.
 The name comes from the fact, that the narrow market streets never get any sunshine and that is why the market looks pretty dark without lights turned on.
 This market is the oldest market in the Arab world and offers everything people in Muscat and whole Oman needs for their daily life.
 Great place to buy some souvenirs and try your bargain skills – one of the must things to do in Muscat for sure.

 - Fish market –Muttrah has one of the biggest fish market in Muscat.
 Fresh fish are caught and sold daily and there is much to choose from!
 Just walk through the market and see, how rich the Omani seawater is.
 You will be immediately sorry, you cannot buy something and prepare it at home, as the prices are nothing compared to ours in Europe.
 Exploring markets was one of our best things to do in Muscat.

-- Pedestrian-friendly area in Corniche, old Muttrah – this is probably the most touristy place in Muscat.
+- Pedestrian-friendly area in Corniche, old Muttrah – this is probably the most touristy place in the city and with that also one of the must things to do in Muscat.
 The pedestrian is wide enough and very nicely maintained.
 Locals come here in the afternoons or over the weekends to enjoy their walk by the seaside and hang out with friends.
-You can also find some low budget hotels there.
+You can also find some low budget hotels there, especially if you travel to Oman low budget.
 If you ran out of ideas and things to do in Muscat, take a walk and just observe the locals.